-There are not many people who remember the taste of Josta, for those who do, or those wishing to try it for the first time there is some known alternative’s.
+There are not many people who remember the taste of Josta Energy drink, for those who do or those wishing to try it for the first time there are some known alternatives.
 Herbal Dr. Enuf contains both ginseng and guarana and is said to taste much like Josta.
 Another possibility you can try may be hard to find but is said to be similar to Josta, it is called Guarana Brazilia.

-Josta’s TV advertisement in the 90’s featured an old man telling a young man about his past youth.
+Josta energy drink TV advertisement in the ’90s featured an old man telling a young man about his past youth.
 The old man tells the younger man how when he was young, a group of guys tried to convince him to party all night and hook up with women.
-The old man goes on to tell the boy that he refused there suggestions.
-He then goes to tell the boy what he wish he did, and the young man finishes his sentence saying “you wish you had.”
-The old man agrees with this confirming “everyday of my life.”
+The old man goes on to tell the boy that he refused their suggestions.
+He then goes to tell the boy what he wishes he did, and the young man finishes his sentence saying “you wish you had.”
+The old man agrees with this confirming “every day of my life.”

-The Josta commercial then ends by making the statement to the audience “coulda, woulda, shoulda”.
+The Josta energy drink commercial then ends by making the statement to the audience “coulda, woulda, shoulda”.
 Finishing with the statement “better do the good stuff now.”

-One would think that because this is a energy drink we are talking about this ad wants to encourage people to keep moving.
+One would think that because this is an energy drink we are talking about this ad wants to encourage people to keep moving.